epomatti/python-embedded-distro/README.md

 A sample that uses Python embedded release to publish a simple app.

-All the relevant code for distribution is in the [workflow](.github/workflows/windows).
+The release process is automated into the [workflow](.github/workflows/python-publish.yml)

-Configuration process:
+Overview of the configuration process:

 1. Download and extract Python embedded
 2. Copy the distribution files